firstcontributions/first-contributions/additional-material/git_workflow_scenarios/stashing-a-file.md

 # Stashing

 What if you are working on a big code and suddenly you need to switch the branch from which you are currently working on to some other branch.
-Since the code you are writing is not completed, and you don't want to commit it either since the code has not been tested too.
-How to prevent this?
+Since the code, is not complete, and without any tests, you probably don't want to commit it.
+But you cannot move to the other branch without committing the changes, Git won't let you break this flow.
+What do we do then?
+How do we prevent an unnecessary commit, while being able to jump branches?
 This is what this tutorial covers.

 ## Stashing your work

-Let's assume you are working on some project and made some changes with some files.
+Let's assume you are working on a project's branch where you have changed some files.
 Now if you run ```git status``` you can see your changes in the files.

 ```
 $ git status